Jake McCarthy Player Props: Diamondbacks vs. Braves

 Jake McCarthy At The Plate

-- McCarthy has four doubles, five triples, two home runs and 20 walks while hitting .250.
+- McCarthy is batting .254 with four doubles, five triples, two home runs and 20 walks.

-- In 55.7% of his 61 games this season, McCarthy has picked up at least one hit.
-He's also had 13 multi-hit games.

-- In 61 games played this year, he has hit a homer in just two of them.
+- In 62 games played this year, he has hit a homer in only two of them.

-- McCarthy has driven in a run in 11 games this year (18.0%), including two games with multiple runs batted in.
+- In 11 games this season (17.7%), McCarthy has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in 25 of 61 games this year, and more than once 3 times.
+- He has scored a run in 26 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.